danielyxie/bitburner/doc/source/basicgameplay/hacking.rst

 Each server has a security level, typically between 1 and 100.
 A higher number means the server has stronger security.
-It is possible for a server to have a security of level 100 or higher, in which case hacking a server will become impossible (0% chance for hack to succeed).
+It is possible for a server to have a security of level 100 or higher, in which case hacking that server will become impossible (0% chance for hack to succeed).

 As mentioned above, a server's security level is an important factor